microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 ---------------------------------------

-Next, you should follow the [Microshare® Standards](/docs/2/technical/data-format/microshare-standards) to dive further into the data ingestion process by device clusters and how to request information using a push action.
+Next, you should follow the [Microshare Standards](/docs/2/technical/data-format/microshare-standards) to dive further into the data ingestion process by device clusters and how to request information using a push action.
 This guide will describe the components of IoT data packets and IPSO data.

 {% include image.html url="\assets\img\microshare-logo.png"  description="ms logo" %}